Careers education, Information, Advice and Guidance

 We also work closely with our local Higher Education (HE) providers which includes Bristol University and the award winning Pre HE Careers Service at UWE.

 A series of external visits and trips across the year groups to universities, local businesses, careers fairs, and cultural establishments further enhances the work the students take part in and provides a greater awareness of their own needs, interests and abilities.

 Our programme permeates through the school and makes a significant contribution to preparing young people for the opportunities, responsibilities and experiences of life ahead.

 To celebrate students' achievements we hold an annual awards evening at Aerospace Bristol, underneath the iconic Concorde.
 This event is supported by business sponsors including:

-For an overview of our careers programme for 2019/20 please follow the link:
+For an overview of our careers programme for 2020/21 please see below:

 The Careerpilot website is a fantastic Careers based website that can help students in all year groups make decisions for their future and forms part of our Careers programme for the current year.
 To visit the website, please click on the Career Pilot logo above.

 CAREERS SIGNPOSTING WEBSITES

 There are a number of other useful websites available, these include: